On the benefits of self-taught learning for brain decoding: Discussion

 \subsection{Limitations and perpectives}

-Due to the high computational time required to train a model, we only compared two model architectures (4 and 5-layers).
-Other types of architectures with different number of fully-connected or convolutional layers could have been tested to see the effect of other latent space sizes as it was done in \cite{erhan_why_nodate}.
-We also chose to evaluate the impact of whole transfer learning (\textit{i.e.} transferring the weights of all convolutional layers) but it could be interesting to see if the effect is the same when transferring only the weights of the first layers, to see which part of the compressed data are the most impactful.
+Due to the high computational time required to train a model, we only compared two model architectures (4 and 5-layers). {Indeed, training a CAE model can be very time consuming, particularly in our case since we use a large training dataset (N=22,772) and high dimensional data (k=48 * 56 * 48).
+With the 4-layers model, for 200 epochs it took approximately 48h to train on 1 GPU.
+With parallel computing (use of 2 GPUs in parallel), we could hope to shorten this time to 24h, with the cost of using more computing resources.} Other types of architectures with different number of fully-connected or convolutional layers could have been tested to see the effect of other latent space sizes as it was done in \cite{erhan_why_nodate}.

 The main limitation of our work is the classification experiments and datasets we chose.
 In fMRI, the number of possible labels and thus, classification tasks is very high due to a lack of consensus in the field with respect to standardizing tasks, contrasts and mental concepts~\citep{poldrack_cognitive_2011}.
 In our experiments, we used the labels provided by NeuroVault as specified in the original studies \citep{van_essen_wu-minn_2013, varoquaux_atlases_2018}.
 We chose to compare multiple types of classification on the HCP dataset to illustrate different approaches are in use in the field or that were used by other studies \citep{y_gao_decoding_2019, thomas_evaluating_2021}.
 For BrainPedia, a multi-label decoding was performed in the original study since multiple concepts are associated with most maps.
 Labels we had access to were then the list of labels associated with each map.
-To be able to compare our results with those of the homogeneous dataset (HCP), we chose to classify these as unique labels, which is less complex and less precise in practice.
+To be able to compare our results with those of the homogeneous dataset (HCP), we chose to classify these as unique labels, which was less complex and less precise in practice.
 This type of issue is due to the lack of harmonization in the way tasks and cognitive processes are defined.
 Using ontologies such as Cognitive Atlas \cite{poldrack_cognitive_2011}, NeuroVault annotations could be harmonized and enriched, as it was done by \cite{menuet_comprehensive_2022} by mapping the original labels to target ones from Cognitive Atlas or \cite{WALTERS2022119610} in which cognitive conditions were annotated by a group of expert using the same atlas.